BioDAS/biodas.github.io/wiki/RegistryTutorial2010.md

 > ***You can also perform the sources query for a single datasource:
 > <http://www.dasregistry.org/das1/DS_409>***

-For details of web services and WSDL:

 > ***Finally, you may like to take a look at the [DAS Registry Server
 > Help with Scripting
 > Page](http://www.dasregistry.org/help_scripting.jsp) that provides
 > more information about how to use the available web services in your
 > own scripts.***

-<small>Philip Jones, EMBL-EBI, Hinxton, UK.
-February 2008</small>
+<small>Philip Jones, Jonathan Warren EMBL-EBI, Hinxton, UK.
+February
+2010</small>